carlosperate/awesome-microbit/README.md

 - [micro:bit of Things](https://sites.google.com/view/microbitofthings/) - Notes on micro:bit project ideas for Key Stage 2 and 3.
 - [The Brooke Primary School Space Programme](http://www.brooke.norfolk.sch.uk/brooke-space-programme/) - Project page documenting Brooke Primary School pupil's upcoming journey for launching a BBC micro:bit (on its own) into near-space, with experiments and sensor measurements.
 - [FunWithMicrobit](https://github.com/MicrobitPolska/FunWithMicrobit) - FunWithMicrobit is a 6 hours workshop made by kids for the kids.
+- [Year 7 micro:bit lessons](http://www.jonwitts.co.uk/year-7-microbit) - by Jon Witts, used to introduce students to the micro:bit and Python.

 ## Miscellaneous